-Implementing Trauma-Informed Care in SUD Treatment and Recovery Settings
+Implementing Trauma-Informed Care (TIC) in SUD Treatment and Recovery-Oriented Systems

 As stated by the Missouri Model for Trauma-Informed Care:

 Implementing trauma-informed care is a multi-year process that often benefits from external facilitation and consultation.
-The goals of this multi-level transformation within an SUD treatment context are to create a culture that:
+The goals of this multi-level transformation within an SUD treatment context are to create a culture that recognizes: